StreetScienceCommunity/DNAnalyzer/docs/deployment.md

 1. [to deploy locally on a linux PC](#part-1-instructions-for-deploying-the-project-locally-on-linux)
 2. [to deploy on a linux server](#part2-instructions-for-deploying-the-project-on-a-linux-server)
-3. to deploy using dokku on a linux server
+3. to deploy using Dokku on a linux server

 ## Part 1: Instructions for deploying the project locally on Linux